 - bancrofta at bournemouth dot ac dot uk

-- Lecturer In Paramedic Science
+- Senior Lecturer in Paramedic Science

 Use a QR Code reader on a mobile device to add this person as a contact:

 I am the Programme Lead and a Senior Lecturer of Paramedic Science, in the Department of Midwifery and Health Sciences within the Faculty of Health and Social Sciences (FHSS) at Bournemouth University (BU).
 I lead several units and teach across others through our busy undergraduate programme, alongside lecturing in other healthcare disciplines and Personal Tutor commitments.

 My professional healthcare practice started in the London Ambulance Service in 2002.
 I was stationed to East London after my initial clinical training, transferring into Central London, working out of Waterloo Ambulance station until 2011, progressing from a Trainee Qualified Ambulance Technician to Paramedic, through the vocational CPD and IHCD programme.
 I transferred to South Central Ambulance Service (SCAS) working across Southwest Hampshire, moving into the area with my young family.

 My educational experience was founded in the LAS, working through their clinical mentorship programme, working with vocational and university students in clinical practice...
 This experience supported my promotion to Clinical Mentor shortly after transferring to SCAS.
 CPD Opportunities for this role, sparked an interest in Emergency Preparedness Resilience and Response.
 This became a catalyst to restart my own development with excellent trust support including colleagues and family, I enrolled and successfully completed a Diploma in Health Emergency Planning (DipHEP).
 This established a professional network of inspirational professionals, that influence me to this day.
 This foundation enabled an enrolment into an MSc in Emergency Planning & Management at Coventry University.
 Creating an opportunity for an academic career.